Paige2966/Pizza-Sales-Analysis/README.md

 - Analyzed performance by pizza category and size
 - Highlighted customer preferences and high-revenue products

-## 🚀 How to Use

-1. Clone the repository.
-2. Open `PowerBI_Report.pbix` in Power BI Desktop.
-3. Load the dataset if prompted or reconnect to SQL Server.
-4. Use the filters and visuals to explore pizza sales data.

 ## 🧠 What I Learned
 - Building scalable ETL logic for repeated business queries